 - Seek to understand and meet shareholder needs and expectations.

-The CFO and CEO meet with major shareholders regularly.
+The CEO, CCO and CFO meet with major shareholders regularly.
 During these meetings the shareholders views on the performance of the Group are understood and acted on as appropriate, ensuring any such actions are in the interests of all shareholders.

 The Company’s major shareholders are long-term in nature, and as such the Board’s main objective is to deliver long-term value to these investors.